learnk8s/learnk8s.io/_blog/why-kube/index.md

 _Yes, you could optimise in the feature._

-But let's be honest: **you never have the time**.
+But let's be honest: **it's like changing the wheels of a running car**.

+You put a lot of effort in updating the specs, the applications is updated and you need to start from scratch.

+So you surrend and use a short selection of compute resources: small, medium and large.

-And you end up wasting hundreds of megabytes of RAM and plenty of CPU cycles.
+And you accept wasting hundreds of megabytes of RAM and plenty of CPU cycles.

 If it makes you feel any better, there're plenty companies suffering from similar inefficiencies.